-During FY 2011-2012, 82 percent of UDM students received some form of financial assistance, totaling more than $129 million.
+During FY 2013, 82 percent of UDM students received some form of financial assistance, totaling $155.2 million.
 The University provides scholarship support to students, averaging nearly $50 million annually.

 McAuley Health Center Wins Grant

 The McAuley Health Center was awarded a grant by the American Heart Association (AHA) for "Stepping into Health," a community-based project to provide exercise and nutrition classes to underinsured and uninsured women with or at risk for cardiovascular disease.
 Professor Carla Groh and Associate Professor Patricia Rouen of the McAuley School of Nursing are the co-project directors with Nurse Practitioner Elizabeth Nagle.
-As part of her scholarship, Doctor of Nursing Practice student Grace Jacek will participate in the project, which is anticipated to start in October.
-Out of 172 AHA grant proposals submitted, Stepping into Health is one of only 29 that were funded.
+As part of her scholarship, Doctor of Nursing Practice student Grace Jacek will participate in the project out of 172 AHA grant proposals submitted.
+Stepping into Health is one of only 29 projects that were funded.

 The Communications Studies program consistently places its students in media internships at newspapers, magazines, radio and TV stations around metro Detroit, which is one of the major media outlets in the nation.